ATL Protocol Specification (v2.0.0)

 Total: 98 bytes4.2.
 Evidence Receipt (JSON)

 The Evidence Receipt allows an offline verifier to prove that an entry exists in the log.
+Receipts MUST be saved with the file extension .atl.

 {

-"spec_version": "1.0.0",
+"spec_version": "2.0.0",

 "entry": {